edinaj0zs4/topographic_grain_grassgis/wingrass/README.md

     (g.extension extension=r.geomorphon operation=add)
        * otherwise the tool will inform you, that you miss it

-2.  a.
-Copy r.tg.geom.py script to path\to\grassversion\scripts folder (e.g. X:\Program Files\GRASS GIS 7.2.0\scripts)
+2. Copy r.tg.geom.py script to path\to\grassversion\scripts folder (e.g. X:\Program Files\GRASS GIS 7.2.0\scripts)
-2.  b.
-Copy TG_jozsa.R script to path\to\grassversion\scripts folder
+3. Copy TG_jozsa.R script to path\to\grassversion\scripts folder
        * otherwise the tool will inform you to put it there
-2.  c.
-Copy r.tg.geom.bat to path\to\grassversion\bin folder
+4. Copy r.tg.geom.bat to path\to\grassversion\bin folder
-2.  d.
-Copy r.tg.geom.html help page to path\to\grassversion\docs\html folder
+5. Copy r.tg.geom.html help page to path\to\grassversion\docs\html folder

-3. Open GRASS GIS and run command r.tg.geom - the tool should work and you should see the available information on manual page
+6. Open GRASS GIS and run command r.tg.geom - the tool should work and you should see the available information on manual page